Gattocrucco/lsqfitgp/docs/sine.rst

 mean.
 Between the data points, it goes smoothly from one point to the next.
 It reasonably approximates a sine.
 However, outside the region with the data it goes to zero.
 This is about a thing I forgot to mention when introducing
-kernels: apart from the variance and correlations, a gaussian process also has an a priori mean. :mod:`lsqfitgp` always assumes that the a priori mean is zero, so, going far from the data, the a posteriori mean should go to zero too.
+kernels: apart from the variance and correlations, a Gaussian process also has an a priori mean. :mod:`lsqfitgp` always assumes that the a priori mean is zero, so, going far from the data, the a posteriori mean should go to zero too.

 It would be easy to provide an arbitrary prior mean by first subtracting it from the data, and then adding it back to the result.
-However, I encourage the reader to avoid using prior means at all while learning gaussian processes.
+However, I encourage the reader to avoid using prior means at all while learning Gaussian processes.
 You should always think about the links and correlations between the points and the general properties of the function instead of focusing on what value or specific functional form you expect, and let the data choose the values and